Martyred Egyptians Kept Their Faith

-WWM reported that the Coptic Orthodox Church issued its condolences in a statement to its fellow Egyptians: “…we believe the blood of those victims is crying before the Righteous Judge who does not forget or sleep, and will reward each one according to their deeds.”
+WWM reported that the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church issued its condolences in a statement to its fellow Egyptians: “…we believe the blood of those victims is crying before the Righteous Judge who does not forget or sleep, and will reward each one according to their deeds.”

 Pope Francis declared, “The blood of our Christian brothers and sisters is a testimony which cries out to be heard.
 Their only words were, ‘Jesus, help me!
 It makes no difference whether they be Catholics, Orthodox, Copts or Protestants.
 They are Christians!
 Their blood is one and the same.
 Their blood confesses Christ.”
 They were killed, “only because they confessed Christ,” the Pope continued.
 “I ask that we encourage each other to go forward with this ecumenism which is giving us strength, the ecumenism of blood.
 The martyrs belong to all Christians.”